Tech Tip #6

-One reason why the Mongol Horde were so effective, is that they could travel very lightly, free of the slowing and vunrable baggage trains most armies needed.
+One reason why the Mongol Horde were so effective, is that they could travel very lightly, free of the slowing and vulnerable baggage trains most armies needed.
 Each soldier had two horses, so one horse was always rested, and only required grass and water to survive.
 The soldier would live on a form of ‘blood tea’, drinking the blood of the horse (via small cuts that they would rub dirt into to help the blood coagulate), and the milk of the mares.
-Throw in eating the meat of dead horses, and what could be taken from the defeated, and this self sufficient appraoch, along with the compount bow, propaganda, and great strategy, allowed the Mongols to conquer pretty much all of the known world.
+Throw in eating the meat of dead horses, and what could be taken from the defeated, and this self-sufficient approach, along with the compound bow, propaganda, and great strategy, allowed the Mongols to conquer pretty much all of the known worlds.